rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 $$ \hat{\beta} = argmin_{\beta} \sum_{i = 1}^{N} (y_i - x_i \beta)^2 + \lambda \sum_{i = 1}^{j} \beta_j^2$$

 What's interesting about regularization is that it can be more deeply understood if we reconsider our original probabalistic model.
 In our original model, we conditioned our outputs on a linear function of the parameter which we wish to learn $$ \beta $$.
-It turns out we often want to also consider $$ \beta $$ itself as a random variable, and impose a probability distribution on it.
+Instead of considering $$\beta$$ as a fixed quantity that we want a point estimate of, we can consider $$\beta$$ itself as a random variable drawn from a certain probability distribution.
 This is known as the **prior** probability distribution, because we assign $$ \beta $$ some probability without having observed the associated $$ (x, y) $$ pairs.
-Imposing a prior would be especially useful if we had some information about the parameter before observing any of the training data (possibly from domain knowledge), but it turns out that imposing a Gaussian prior even in the absence of actual prior knowledge leads to interesting properties.
+Imposing a prior would be especially useful if we had some information about the parameter before observing any of the training data (possibly from domain knowledge), but it turns out that imposing a Gaussian prior even in the absence of actual prior knowledge leads to interesting properties (see the [Deep Learning Book chapter on regularization](http://www.deeplearningbook.org/) for more details about this).
 In particular, we can condition $$ \beta $$ as on a Gaussian with 0 mean and constant variance [1]:

 $$ \beta \tilde{} N(0, \lambda^{-1}) $$